rsaarelm/roguereview/hack.md

 development started.
 Will be interesting to see what the initial stages of the design look like.

+The source code calls things like weapons and potions 'objects'.
+I'll be calling these 'items' in my notes, since I prefer object to mean any game object whatsoever, not just a specific subtype.

 Source code overview
 --------------------